anuragdutt/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a graduate student currently in my final year at Stony Brook University.
 I aspire to develop intelligent systems capable of addressing the fundamental problem of developing algorithms that can harness the power of large structured and non-structured datasets to solve real-world problems.
 In my free time, you can usually find me playing badminton, watching anime or reading high-fantasy novels.
-I am an avid gamer having played "Age of Empires" and "Defence of the Ancients" semi-professionally, and I have diploma in playing Tabla (An Indian percussion intrument).
+I am an avid gamer having played "Age of Empires" and "Defence of the Ancients" semi-professionally, and I have diploma in Tabla (An Indian percussion intrument).

-I am always looking for research opportunities to work in field of Artificial Intelligence as I genuinely believe that data has the power to significantly the future progress of humanity.
+I am always looking for research opportunities to work in field of Artificial Intelligence as I genuinely believe that data has the power to significantly benefit the future progress of humanity.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.